Unbiased Review & Ratings Based on 32,766 Owner Experiences

 |This page reviews air mattresses for temporary use, not those for regular use.|

-THE GOOD: Often well suited for short-term, limited use • storable • lightweight • generally affordable • adjustable firmness • little or no break-in period.
+THE GOOD: Often well suited for short-term, limited use • storable • lightweight • generally affordable • adjustable firmness • little or no break-in period or heat retention.

 THE MATTRESSES: Air mattresses are made of vinyl and often have a flocked top for warmth.
 A hand-powered or electric air pump is used for inflation.
 The mattresses are designed mainly for guest use, sleep overs, travel, and camping.